openvswitch/openvswitch.github.io/README.md

 Website for Open vSwitch.
 This is written in Jekyll.
 We use:

-- the templating engine, to format yaml data into html (for the navbar), to use jekyll variables (`page.url`, `site.url`, `page.title`)

-- the layout mechanism.
-Each page includes only its specific content and declare its layout (which is a html file that contains the logo, the navbar, the footer...) adgj;gsdkl asjljk;dsafds jlk;
+- the templating engine, to format yaml data into html (for the navbar), to use jekyll variablesml file that contains the logo, the navbar, the footer...) adgj;gsdkl asjljk;dsafds jlk;